-Here the arrows `product' are induced by the canonical morphism and the product structure of Tate twists (\cite{Sat2}, Proposition 4.2.6).
-We have defined $Rh^!$ for unbounded objects using a result of Spaltenstein \cite{Spa}, Theorem A. Finally one can easily check the commutativity of \eqref{CD4} by applying $Rh^!Rg_*$ to the following commutative diagram in \cite{Sat2}, Corollary 7.2.4:
+and the product structure of Tate twists (\cite{Sat2} Proposition 4.2.6).
+We defined $Rh^!$ for unbounded objects using a result of Spaltenstein \cite{Spa} Theorem A. Finally one can easily check the commutativity of \eqref{CD4} by applying $Rh^!Rg_*$ to the following commutative diagram in \cite{Sat2} Corollary 7.2.4:

 This completes the proof of Lemma \ref{lem:CD} and Theorem \ref{thm:surj}.